Link Search Menu Expand Document

 Near the end, he discussed how the software industry has a history of introducing new levels of abstractions when complexity becomes a problem.
 For example, high-level programming languages removed most of the challenges of writing lower-level assembly code.

-From this perspective, the nondeterministic nature of generative AI is a complexity.
-While it obviously provides benefits (e.g., new ideas, summarization, etc.), it also makes testing harder.
-What kinds of abstractions make sense for AI that would help us with this form of complexity?
+From this perspective, the nondeterministic nature of generative AI is a significant source of complexity.
+While generative AI has the potential to provide many benefits (e.g., ease of use for non-technical users, generation of new ideas, productivity acceleration, etc.), it also makes testing and reliability much harder.
+What kinds of abstractions make sense for AI that would help us manage this new form of complexity?

 Is This Enough?